hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

 **Useful options**:

--d DELIM   use DELIM instead of TAB for field delimiter
+-d DELIM   use DELIM instead of TAB for field delimiter.
+Make sure to use quotes here!
 -f         select only these fields; this can either be a single field,
            multiple individual fields separated by comma or a range of startfield and endfield separated by dash '-'

 **Examples**: